In This Article

 • By Bus/Train: Public transit is limited; driving is the best option to access this remote mountain area.

-Where to Stay in Seneca Rocks, WV
+Where I like to stay in Seneca Rocks, WV

 • Yokum’s Vacationland – Rustic cabins, a motel, and tent camping right at the base of the rocks, with an on-site country store.